dogboydog/dogboydog.github.io/wiki/List_of_games_with_hotseat_multiplayer.md

 # List of games with hotseat multiplayer

-From The FunKey Wiki

-This article lists any games playable on systems officially emulated by the [FunKey S](/wiki/FunKey_S "FunKey S") (including the [Sega Genesis/Mega Drive](https://en.wikipedia.org/wiki/Sega_Genesis "w:Sega Genesis"), [Game Boy](https://en.wikipedia.org/wiki/Game_Boy "w:Game Boy"), [SNES](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System "w:Super Nintendo Entertainment System"), [PlayStation](https://en.wikipedia.org/wiki/PlayStation_(console) "w:PlayStation (console)"), and [Game Boy Advance](https://en.wikipedia.org/wiki/Game_Boy_Advance "w:Game Boy Advance")) that support [hotseat multiplayer](https://en.wikipedia.org/wiki/Hotseat_(multiplayer_mode) "w:Hotseat (multiplayer mode)").
+This article lists any games playable on systems officially emulated by the [FunKey S](/wiki/FunKey_S.md "FunKey S") (including the [Sega Genesis/Mega Drive](https://en.wikipedia.org/wiki/Sega_Genesis "w:Sega Genesis"), [Game Boy](https://en.wikipedia.org/wiki/Game_Boy "w:Game Boy"), [SNES](https://en.wikipedia.org/wiki/Super_Nintendo_Entertainment_System "w:Super Nintendo Entertainment System"), [PlayStation](https://en.wikipedia.org/wiki/PlayStation_(console) "w:PlayStation (console)"), and [Game Boy Advance](https://en.wikipedia.org/wiki/Game_Boy_Advance "w:Game Boy Advance")) that support [hotseat multiplayer](https://en.wikipedia.org/wiki/Hotseat_(multiplayer_mode) "w:Hotseat (multiplayer mode)").
 These include both freeware and commercial games, with the former having linked-to download pages and the latter having linked-to Wikipedia articles, where applicable.
 Hotseat multiplayer games are sorted on the basis of their control scheme, either [pass-and-play](#pass-and-play) or [simultaneous](#simultaneous), with the former having turn-based multiplayer modes where the controller is passed around and the latter having real-time multiplayer modes where the controller is shared among participants.
 Games without an implemented hotseat multiplayer mode are not listed as the FunKey S does not support the link cables and additional controllers required for other multiplayer game modes.

 ## Contents